We are proud to introduce you to Kearsney College

-The College is served by a Student Council overseen by the Head of Pastoral Care.
+The College is served by a Student Council overseen by the Deputy Headmaster in charge of Student Affairs .

 The Kearsney College Council represents the boys of the College.
 The function of the Council is to foster the ideals of the College, to promote pupil welfare, to act as liaison and to interact with other school councils where possible.

 The Councillors are elected annually.
 The Council has regular meetings each term and office bearers are sometimes called on to represent the College at community events.

 Service on the Council offers an important leadership opportunity for the pupils in the democratic structures of the College.

 The Honour Code